-If you experience seasonal allergies, it can be difficult to tell the difference between typical allergy symptoms and COVID-19.
+And with COVID still spreading in our communities, it can be difficult to tell the difference between typical allergy symptoms and something more serious.

 If you have a known history of allergies, consider this: If you do not have a fever, “try a stepwise approach with using your usual treatments, such as long-acting antihistamines or nasal sprays,” Rajani said.

 Another major distinction is that allergies will come with some level of itchiness.
 Itchy or watery eyes are common signs of allergies, Rajani said.

 Alternatively, someone with COVID may experience symptoms such as:

 - Dry cough.

 - Shortness of breath.

 A sore throat or body aches could be an indication it’s something more serious.